Use 3D eye material with your own eye drawings to help with drawing.

 ↑The eye position is correct, but the "Right Eye_Pupil (selected when rotating the eye)" and "Left Eye_Pupil (selected when rotating the eye)" have been scaled and moved, and the position of the eye has been adjusted.

-There is no problem when viewed from directly in front, but from other angles the eye looks like it is sticking out, and it will stick out when the eye is moved.
+There is no problem when viewed from the front, but from other angles the eye looks like it is sticking out, and it will stick out when the eye is moved.

 The positional relationship between the pupil and the auxiliary line has changed, so it will also be misaligned when creating the eye texture.

-This is the most troublesome and tedious to correct, so at this stage
+It is also tedious to correct, so at this stage

 Do not touch "Right Eye_Pupil (selected when rotating the eye)" and "Left Eye_Pupil (selected when rotating the eye)".